-21.8 If you do not express your interest
+20.7 If you do not express your interest

-If you do not bid for suitable properties, we may review your priority on the housing register and it maybe suspended or closed (see section 16).
+If you do not bid for suitable properties, we may review your priority on the housing register and it may be suspended or closed (see section 16).

-21.9 Automatic Bidding
+20.8 Automatic Bidding

-This is when we make bids on your behalf.
+This is when the Council make bids on your behalf.
 Automatic bids will be placed on the accommodation that best suits your situation, based on available properties and the general housing circumstances of the borough.
-Automatic bids are based on property size not type, for example, if you are eligible for a two bed roomed property, bids will be placed for both flats, masionettes and houses.
-Automatic bids will be placed on those properties where there is the greatest chance of the bid being successful.

-21.10 Automatic bidding may be used in circumstances such as:
+20.9 Automatic bidding may be used in circumstances such as:

-- Where the Council has accepted either a Main Homelessness Duty, a Relief Homelessness Duty or Homelessness Prevention Duty - If you are vulnerable and ask Homesearch to make bids on your behalf. - 21.11 If you think you may need extra help to use Homesearch, or if you need this information in a different format (for example, another language), please contact us.
-If you require any assistance with your on line application, help is available from the One Stop and appointments can be booked via 0115 901 3901 or for any enquiries regarding the application please ring 0115 901 3803 or 0115 901 3651.
+- Where the Council has accepted either a Main Homelessness Duty, a Relief Homelessness Duty or Homelessness Prevention Duty - If you are vulnerable and ask Homesearch to make bids on your behalf. - 20.10 If you think you may need extra help to use Homesearch, or if you need this information in a different format (for example, another language), please contact us.
+If you require any assistance with your on line application, help is available from the One Stop and appointments can be booked via 0115 901 3901

-22.0 What happens next?
+21 What happens next?

-22.1 Short listing
+21.1 Short listing